-In the 209th experiment (directed by super-loop), a 30-step proof (of DUAL-BA-5) was completed in 15 CPU-seconds.
+In the 209th experiment (directed by super-loop), a 30-step proof (of DUAL-BA-5) of level 6 was completed in 15 CPU-seconds.
 The crucial option choices and parameter assignments that were used were an assignment of the value 8 to the pick_given_ratio and the value 25 to the max_weight and the setting of ancestor subsumption; the hot list strategy was not used.
-The cited result provides yet one more data point supporting the fact that elements such as max weight obey tendencies only.